Peakdesigns/Conways-Game-of-Lfie/README.md

 # Conways-Game-of-Life

-# This program was my attempt at recreating John Conway's game of life.
+# This program is a recreation of John Conway's game of life.